 This is similar to the method mentioned above, first you need to prepare a bowl, tub or any basin of water and make sure that the water has been boiled.
 You only need to focus on the areas that you want to reshape and put those specific parts of the jumper into the water.
 As a precaution, wear protective gloves to make sure that you don’t get scorched by the water.

 From this point, just grab the part of the sweater that you want to shape gently and slowly work it down to the size that you want.
 If the part of the top that you want to reshape is small then you may want to pull it closer to you so that it is easier to see, and if the part that you’re reshaping is large then it’s best to put it down on a flat surface before starting.

 The last step is to use a hair dryer to dry out the sweater and watch it form into the intended shape, depending on how long it takes for the top to dry should determine the heat level used to dry it out.

 Know Your Care Labels

 - Does wool shrink?
-Always remember it does, no matter the quality.
+Always remember that it does, no matter the quality.

 - Decide how much it is you want to shrink your sweater or jumper.
 Is your end goal realistic?

-- Find out which material your jumper is, this is fundamental to knowing what method to apply
+- Find out which material your jumper is.
+This is fundamental to knowing which method to apply.

 - If all else fails, then it might be time to replace your jumper!